(Exodus 20:24) Why Did God Institute Animal Sacrifices?

 God wanted people to trust Him and receive His grace to obey.
 He didn’t desire sacrifices to be appeased.
 A text that many refer to in response to this is the following:

-“And according to the Law almost all things are purified with blood, and without shedding of blood there is no remission (forgiveness).”
-(Hebrews 9:22)
+“Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.”
+(Hebrews 9:22, English Standard Version)

 Christianity.com: “Unlike other deities of the time, an angry God was not being ‘appeased’ by these offerings.
 Rather, in His love, He offered a way for His people’s sin to be covered over, so that they could approach Him.
 Rebellion and sin required death.
 They were not to be taken lightly.
 In order for the Israelites to gain forgiveness, something had to die.
 It was a painful process, yes.
 That was the point.
 Sin led to death.
 It was serious.
 In order to avoid their own destruction because of their sin, the Israelites had to offer something innocent to die in their place—in this case, an animal without blemish.”